Latency-Response Theory Model: Evaluating Large Language Models via Response Accuracy and Chain-of-Thought Length

 For $\bvarphi$, $\tilde{\bomega}$, and $\blambda$, all the estimated parameters are strictly positive.
 The identifiability conditions in Theorem \ref{thm:identifiability} are satisfied.
 For the basic latency level, as the difficulty of the dataset increases, the base CoT length increases, except for AIME25.
 This may result from the same issue as explained in the previous paragraph about the discriminative parameters.
 Since AIME25 is too difficult for most of the tested LLMs, some LLMs fail to provide a valid CoT, and indeed answers the question incorrectly with a shorter CoT length.
 For the discriminative parameter of latency, there is no significant trend as the benchmark dataset becomes more difficult.
-As one can see in Figure \ref{fig:zero_model_all}, some best performing LLMs are able to use shorter test-time computing to solve simpler problems.
-For example, as the difficulty of the dataset increases, the latent speed of Qwen3-30B-A3B-Instruct-2507 decreases sharply.
-We will discuss possible directions for a more refined model for CoT length in the discussion section.

 Figure \ref{fig:app_dis} presents the scatterplot of estimated discrimination of response accuracy $a$ against the discrimination of latent speed $\varphi$.
 We only present the question items whose discriminative power is less than 0.5.
 Several items exhibit minimal discriminative power for latent ability yet possess significant discriminative power for latent speed.
 Conceptually, extremely easy or difficult items yield uniform response accuracy, resulting in a small value of $a$, because few LLMs answer them correctly/wrong.
 However, joint modeling of accuracy and CoT length allows us to additionally evaluate CoT quality on these items.
 Consequently, the overall discriminative utility of questions with low discriminative power in accuracy is enhanced.